ltworf/typedload/docs/performance.md

 The tests are done on my PC.

-`typedload` manages to win some benchmarks despite the competitors are compiled to binary `.so` files.
+`typedload` manages to win quite a few benchmarks despite the competitors are compiled to binary `.so` files.
 Probably compiling it would make it win hands down.
 Feel free to help!

+Negative values mean that the library could not do the test or returned incorrect values.

 Using Python 3.10
 -----------------